JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 - **OpenAI** (required) — [platform.openai.com/api-keys](https://platform.openai.com/api-keys)
 - **SerpAPI** (required for flights, hotels, cultural guide) — [serpapi.com/manage-api-key](https://serpapi.com/manage-api-key).
 Free tier: 250 searches/month (~60–125 full briefings).
 Without this key, the agent falls back to DuckDuckGo for everything — functional, but limited.

 You will create a `.env` file with these keys during setup.
-The `.env` file is listed in `.gitignore` to avoid being committed, but be aware of the contents of every commit so that you never leak authentication information.
+The `.env` file is listed in `.gitignore` and will never be committed.

 ---